 But Johnson’s move to temporarily suspend parliament appears to be more of an opportunistic Trumpian tactic than the product of deeper authoritarian impulses many critics accuse Trump of harboring.

-While the prorogation does shorten the time lawmakers will have to debate and possibly try to avoid no-deal Brexit by the October 31 deadline, MPs will still have an opportunity to vote on the government’s Brexit approach following a crucial European Council summit on October 17-18.
+While the prorogation does shorten the time lawmakers will have to debate and possibly try to avoid a no-deal Brexit by the October 31 deadline, MPs will still have an opportunity to vote on the government’s Brexit approach following a crucial European Council summit on October 17-18.

 And unlike many of Trump’s policies, which have been struck down in federal courts, legal experts in the U.K. have noted that Johnson’s move to suspend parliament is neither illegal nor unconstitutional.